kamranrauf75/PS-Deployment-Auto/README.md

-# Deployment Automation for Banks
+# Deployment Automation

-This project implements deployment automation for banks, aiming to simplify and automate the deployment process for both application code and associated database management.
+This project implements deployment automation, aiming to simplify and automate the deployment process for both application code and associated database management.
 The process assumes the existence of a backup mechanism and an archive folder for storing backups.

 ## Scope